 So, Audrey Hepburn is a flamboyant gamine, since she has a combination of yin features and yang features, but has more yang features than yin.

 And with that, this concludes my overview of the 13 Kibbe Body Types.
 Which one are you?
-If you’re not sure yet, don’t worry, I’ll be making a post on how to identify your own Kibbe body type.
+If you’re not sure yet, don’t worry, here’s an easy test you can take to find out which one you are.

 If you enjoyed this post, please leave a like or share it with someone else who’d enjoy it.
 Thank you, and I hope that I’ll be seeing you around!